 After the Deerfield River Club condominium project fell through, things seemed quiet at Berkshire East.
 No lifts or sizable trails were added in the early 1990s.

-Behind the scenes, there was working being done.
+Behind the scenes, there was work being done.
 A capital campaign resulted in the installation of tower mounted fan guns on multiple trails.
 Night skiing was now available top to bottom on Big Chief, Flying Cloud, Upper Competition, Competition, Top Notch, and Exhibition.
 More importantly, big stuff was being planned.

 A New Berkshire East

 Chain saws and explosions could be heard in the 1994 offseason.
 Something big was going on, but it wasn't quite visible from Charlemont.
 A sizable expansion was taking place on the back side of the mountain, called The Outback.
 Four new beginner trails were cut that offseason - Ridge Run, Riva Ridge, Sun Dance, and Roundabout.
 Ridge Run, which would later be renamed Outback, required significant dynamiting, resulting in a small share of press coverage as far away as Boston.
 Ridge Run, Riva Ridge and Sun Dance would all open for the 1994-95 season, curing one of Berkshire East's biggest issues at that time - the lack of beginner terrain.

 Expansion of the Main Lodge in the fall of 1995

 After building the Outback complex in 1994, many were shocked to see the plans for the 1995 offseason.
 After nearly 35 years of service, the aging Summit Double was removed.
 In its place, a nearly-brand new Poma triple chairlift was brought in from the defunct Magic Mountain Ski Area in Vermont.
 In addition, a massively expanded base lodge was planned.